zpgallegos/zavant/infrastructure/daily-workflow.md

 make workflow-infra-deploy
 ```

-Deployment reads the Lambda ARN and Glue job name from the existing
+Deployment reads both Lambda ARNs and the Glue job name from the existing
 `zavant-acquisition-prod` and `zavant-analytics-prod` stack outputs.
 It then
 creates or updates the state machine and its schedule in one workflow-owned
 stack.